LiteLDev/LegacyScriptEngine/docs/apis/GameAPI/Packet.md

 Call some **return packet object** function to get to the packet object given by BDS
 See [Binary Stream Objects](#-binary-stream-object-api) for details

+#### Create from packet ID

+!!! warning
+The global aliases of this class are only available in 0.19.0 and later.

+`Packet.createPacket(pktid[,raw])`

+- Parameters：
+  - pktid : `Integer`
+    Packet ID
+  - raw : `Boolean` (Optional parameter)
+    Create raw network packet.
+The default value is `false`
+- Return value：Packet object
+- Return value type： `Packet`

 ### Packet Objects - Functions

 Every packet object contains some member functions (member methods) that can be executed.
 For a particular entity object `pkt`, some operations can be performed on this packet by these functions